-An email I received from a divorced woman who is waiting for an apology that will never come (in my opinion.)
+An email I received from a divorced woman who is waiting for an apology that in my opinion will never come.

-What’s even worse is when one of the people apologizes to their ex and expects the him or her to respond, “Yeah, me too…I’m sorry for…” but they don’t.
+What’s even more difficult is when one of the people apologizes to their ex and expects him or her to respond, “Yeah, me too…I’m sorry for…” but they don’t.

 Waiting for an apology that will never come from an ex is frustrating and it makes a person feel like they are going crazy.
 It’s infuriating.
 It’s maddening.
 It feels hopeless.

-So, how do you cope, knowing you are waiting for an apology that will never come??
+So, how do you cope in waiting for an apology that will never come??

-You accept that you are never, ever, ever in a million years going to get an apology.
+You accept that you most likely will never, ever, ever in a million years get an apology.
 You accept that your ex will never have the self-awareness to come to you and own up to his or her actions or things he or she said.

 2. If you do decide to apologize to your ex for your part in the demise of your marriage, do it for the right reasons: for you.

 Don’t do it because you expect him or her to reciprocate.
-If you do that, you will feel intensely disappointed.
+If you do that, you will feel intensely disappointed at the non-response.
 You might even regret your apology.
 Which leads me to point #3.

-In fact, be proud of yourself for having the self-awareness to own up to your mistakes and the courage to have the vulnerability to say it to your ex.
+In fact, be proud of yourself for having the grace and self-awareness to own up to your mistakes, and the courage to have the vulnerability to say it to your ex.
 It’s not easy, but apologizing gives you the ability to be at peace knowing you did something good, something right.

 Apologizing is also beneficial because it is cleansing in a way.
 Admitting fault is like confession and allows you to learn from it, not repeat the same mistakes in the future, and move on knowing you have gotten some of your baggage off your plate.